zitadel/zitadel/docs/docs/guides/integrate/service-users/authenticate-service-users.md

 ## Using Service Users

-1. **Creation:** Access the ZITADEL administrative console and create a new service user.
+1. **Creation:** Access the ZITADEL management console and create a new service user.
 Assign a descriptive name that reflects its purpose.
 Follow our detailed guide on [how to create service users](../../manage/console/users).
 2. **Credentials:** Choose your preferred authentication method (JWT or Client Credentials) and securely store the generated credentials (private key, client secret).
 3. **Making API Calls:** When your service needs to make an API call:
     * **For JWT:** Generate and sign a JWT.
 Include it in the "Authorization" header of your API request.